 - DealHub’s DealRoom offers sales proposal software technology that offers to compile and generate customized proposals in a digital room.
 The DealRoom is the proposal, so it doesn’t look like they offer a space in which to host additional, trackable content, assets, or videos.

-- Moxtra brands themselves as a customer collaboration platform, but given that they boast about a 2020 award naming them “the best digital banking solution provider,” their platform seems to have a strong emphasis on financial institution services.
+- Moxtra brands themselves as a customer collaboration platform, but they have won awards for “the best digital banking solution provider” and their platform seems to have a strong emphasis on financial institution services.
 They emphasize compliance, security, and auditability.

 - Folloze puts a strong emphasis on both ABM and ABX, and their marketing platform emphasizes tailored experiences, micro-targeted campaigns, and personalized buying experiences.
 They offer integrations to a decently sized list of CRMs, such as Salesforce and SalesLoft.